GENI-NSF/geni-tools/README-omni.txt

 ==== sliverstatus ====
- * format: omni.py sliverstatus <slice-name>
+ * format: omni.py sliverstatus [-a AM-URL] <slice-name>
+ * examples:
+  * omni.py sliverstatus myslice
- * example: omni.py sliverstatus myslice
+  * omni.py sliverstatus -a http://localhost:12348 myslice

 	This command will get information from each aggregate about the status of the specified slice

 ==== shutdown ====
- * format:  omni.py shutdown <slice-name>
+ * format:  omni.py shutdown [-a AM-URL] <slice-name>
+ * examples:
+  * omni.py shutdown myslice
- * example: omni.py shutdown myslice
+  * omni.py shutdown -a http://localhost:12348 myslice

   This command will stop the resources from running, but not delete
 	their state.
 This command should not be needed by most users.